micaodefey/coffinshakersdone/README.md

-### School project - Making a website for the band The Coffinshakers
+# School project - Making a website for the band The Coffinshakers
-# coffin.shakers
+### coffin.shakers.rules